Dual systems model: Psychosocial Maturity

 Another major study headed by Laurence Steinberg were tests that focused on cognitive maturity and psychosocial maturity.
 These studies found that cold cognitive maturity reached adult levels at 16, whereas psychosocial (or, hot cognitive maturity) was reached around 25.
 Cold cognition relates more to the raw function of the brain and ability to process information and operate competently.
 Hot cognition relates more to social or emotional maturity, or impulse control.
-However, some on the study had not reached sufficient adult levels of hot cognitive maturity by age 30 or greater, whereas some where able to achieve hot cognitive maturity by age 14 or 15.
+However, some on the study had not reached sufficient adult levels of hot cognitive maturity by age 30 or greater, whereas some were able to achieve hot cognitive maturity by age 14 or 15.
 This, coupled with the fact that the study never went anywhere near the brain, suggests that social immaturity of adolescents and young adults could be influenced by culture or environment rather than by biological means.

 Accusations of forwarding ideology

 Some proponents of Dual Systems Theory have been accused of forwarding certain agendas involving expansion of universal education, including the idea that youth are biologically predisposed to immaturity, which is then corrected by them pursuing education.
 This accusation goes back to the early 20th century, when G. Stanley Hall theorized that adolescence was an inevitable and necessary stage of life.
 He advocated for the undergraduate to be exempt from adult responsibilities, and that students have the freedom to be lazy.
 His definition of adolescence included girls going through it from age twelve to twenty one and males from age fourteen to twenty five.
 This may be where the commonly cited myth of the male and female brain maturing at these ages originates from.
 However, Hall's claims were not supported by any evidence.
 He would propose a new stage of life that would delay entry into the world of work and that any attempt to restrict the time spent in school or college was "an attempt to return to more savage conditions".
 This provides some credence that the troubled teen industry is driven by motivation to expand the education system.